 Tip: the official religion of Morocco is Islam and, even though the locals are welcoming and are used to see thousands and thousands of tourists every day, it’s recommended to dress respectfully.
 For women, in particular, it would be advisable to cover the knees and shoulders not to draw any unwanted attention or cause any offence, especially when visiting any religious places like koranic schools.

 There aren’t actual health threats in Fès, and the health situation is, on the whole, satisfactory.
 The only precaution you need to take is to drink bottled water and avoid ice in your drinks to prevent gastrointestinal disorders often accompanied by diarrhoea and fever.
 Despite all, health services/public hospitals are not on par with western standards, and if you need medical attention, it’s better to call on a private hospital/clinic.

 It’s always recommended to take out travel insurance during a trip, even if you’re only going for a few days.
-Especially to cover the medical expenses because, in case you need, they could be very high.
+Especially to cover the medical expenses because they could be very high in case you need them.
 We always do our travel insurance with Worldnomad.com.
 Remember to read the terms and conditions to make sure that the policy covers your needs.
-Getting an estimate from World Nomads.com is simple, click the image “Get a quote” below and fill out the necessary info!
+Getting an estimate from World Nomads.com is simple; click the image “Get a quote” below and fill out the necessary info!

 - WHAT TO SEE AND DO IN FES